 – make sure to keep an eye on your butter when you are browning it.
 You don’t want it to get too dark, just a nice caramel brown color.

-– When you are cutting in the butter with the biscuits it’s important that your butter is really color.
-Especially for this recipe because we are melting the butter prior.
+– When you are cutting in the butter with the biscuits it’s important that your butter has completely re-solidified.
 Just make sure it’s in the refrigerator for long enough to get completely cool and hardens.

 – When you are cutting in the butter with the flour it is ok for little beads of butter to be present.
 That actually produces steam when the biscuits are being baked and helps make the biscuit flaky and fluffy.

-– Don’t over knead your dough.
-You will get dense and hard biscuits!
+– Don’t over knead your dough or you will get dense and hard biscuits!

 Yes, our browned butter biscuits recipe can be frozen.
 We recommend you place the uncooked biscuit onto a baking sheet not touching each other.
 Place them in the freezer until completely frozen then transfer to an airtight bag and store in your freezer for up to three months.
 Then bake when you are ready!

 More delicious biscuit recipes you might like:

 Browned Butter Biscuits